Andreas-Steven/InternshipWebsite/README.md

 # Internship API Management Web

-Built on top of Postgresql and CodeIgniter 3
+Built on top of CodeIgniter 3, Postgresql, and AdminLTE 3

 ## Development